RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 * [12] Passed 05/02/2010
 * [13] Passed 2006, revised 09/2014
 * [14] Passed 01/19/1992
-* [15] Only give meal plan points to those who do not live at the Cramm, but still eat here
+* [15] Only give meal plan points to those who do not live at Von Cramm Hall, but still eat here
 * [16] Passed 02/25/2018
 * [17] Passed 08/2002
 * [18] Passed 02/07/1993